-The goal of the 2008 plan is to provide appropriate incentives that will allow the Company to attract and retain the best available talent and to encourage the directors and participating employees to put forth their maximum efforts for the success of the Company's business, thereby serving the best interests of the Company and its shareholders.
-The 2008 plan permits grants of stock-based awards and performance-based bonus opportunities to directors, executive officers and other key employees.
-The number of shares reserved for award under the 2008 plan is 8,000,000, of which 4,500,695 shares remain available for future awards as of March 20, 2014.
+The goal of the 2017 Plan is to provide appropriate incentives that will allow the Company to attract and retain the best available talent and to encourage the directors and participating employees to put forth their maximum efforts for the success of the Company's business, thereby serving the best interests of the Company and its shareholders.
+The 2017 Plan permits grants of stock-based awards and performance-based bonus opportunities to directors, executive officers and other key employees.
+The number of shares reserved for award under the 2017 Plan is 8,000,000.

-All executive officers and other key employees of the Company and its subsidiaries, and the Company's non-employee directors, are eligible to participate in the 2008 plan.
-In addition, certain holders of Belo Corp. stock options and RSUs were granted stock options and RSUs under the 2008 plan in connection with the 2008 spin-off of the Company from Belo Corp.
-Approximately 37 individuals currently participate in the 2008 plan, including the Company's non-employee directors and named executive officers.
+All executive officers and other key employees of the Company and its subsidiaries and the Company's non-employee directors are eligible to participate in the 2017 Plan.
+Approximately 24 individuals will be eligible to participate in the 2017 Plan, including the Company's non-employee directors and the named executive officers named in the Summary Compensation Table of this proxy statement.

-The 2008 plan is a flexible plan that provides the Compensation Committee with discretion to fashion the terms of awards to provide eligible participants with stock-based incentives and performance-based bonus opportunities, payable in cash or stock as the Compensation Committee deems appropriate.
-The 2008 plan permits the issuance of awards in a variety of forms, including: (1) non-qualified and incentive stock options, (2) appreciation rights, (3) restricted stock, (4) RSUs, (5) performance shares and performance units and (6) performance bonus opportunities (which we refer to as "Incentive Compensation Plan Bonuses") that become payable annually upon achievement of specified Management Objectives.
+The 2017 Plan is a flexible plan that provides the Compensation Committee with discretion to fashion the terms of awards to provide eligible participants with stock-based incentives and performance-based bonus opportunities, payable in cash or stock as the Compensation Committee deems appropriate.
+The 2017 Plan permits the issuance of awards in a variety of forms, including: (1) non-qualified and incentive stock options, (2) appreciation rights, (3) restricted stock, (4) RSUs, (5) performance shares and performance units and (6) performance bonus opportunities (which we refer to as "Incentive Compensation Plan Bonuses") that become payable annually upon achievement of specified Management Objectives (as defined below).

-Shares issued or transferred pursuant to the 2008 plan will be shares of Series A common stock or Series B common stock, as determined by the Compensation Committee in its discretion.
-The number of shares of common stock available under the 2008 plan will be adjusted to include shares that relate to awards which expire or are forfeited, or are transferred, surrendered or relinquished to or withheld by the Company in satisfaction of the exercise price of an option or in satisfaction of any tax withholding amount, or are paid in cash in lieu of shares.
+Shares issued or transferred pursuant to the 2017 Plan will be shares of Series A common stock or Series B common stock, as determined by the Compensation Committee in its discretion.
+The number of shares of common stock available under the 2017 Plan will be adjusted to include shares that relate to awards which expire or are forfeited, or are transferred, surrendered or relinquished to or withheld by the Company in satisfaction of the exercise price of an option or in satisfaction of any tax withholding amount, or are paid in cash in lieu of shares.

-On March 20, 2014, the market value of a share of Series A common stock was \$12.61, and the market value of a share of Series B common stock is assumed to be the same as a Series A share.
+On March 16, 2017, the market value of a share of Series A common stock was \$6.20, and the market value of a share of Series B common stock is assumed to be the same as a Series A share.

-The 2008 plan will expire on February 8, 2018, which is the tenth anniversary of the effectiveness of the 2008 plan.
-No further awards will be made under the 2008 plan on or after such tenth anniversary.
+The 2017 Plan will expire on March 2, 2027, which is the tenth anniversary of the effectiveness of the 2017 Plan.
+No further awards will be made under the 2017 Plan on or after such tenth anniversary.

-Administration of the 2008 Plan
+Administration of the 2017 Plan